Delaware C-Corp vs Nigerian Ltd: VC Fundraising Guide

 Delaware entity taxation

-The Delaware C-Corp is subject to US federal corporate income tax at a flat 21% rate on worldwide income (IRC § 11).
-Delaware itself charges a franchise tax (minimum $400/yr for C-Corps) but no state corporate income tax on revenue earned outside Delaware.
+The Delaware C-Corp pays US federal corporate income tax at a flat 21% on worldwide income (IRC ยง 11).
+Delaware charges a franchise tax (minimum $400/yr for C-Corps) but no state corporate income tax on revenue earned outside the state.

-If the Delaware entity is a holding company with no US operations and no US-source revenue — with all business activity happening through the Nigerian subsidiary — the US tax picture centers on the income flowing from the subsidiary:
+If the Delaware entity is purely a holding company with no US operations and no US-source revenue, the US tax picture centers on income flowing up from the subsidiary:

-- Subpart F income rules (IRC § 951–964) may apply, treating certain categories of the Nigerian subsidiary's income as currently taxable to the US parent, even if no dividend is declared
+- Subpart F income rules (IRC ยง 951-964) may treat certain categories of the subsidiary's income as currently taxable to the US parent, even without a declared dividend

-- Global Intangible Low-Taxed Income (GILTI) provisions (IRC § 951A) may impose US tax on the Nigerian subsidiary's income above a routine return on tangible assets
+- GILTI provisions (IRC ยง 951A) may impose US tax on the Nigerian subsidiary's income above a routine return on tangible assets

 Transfer pricing between the two entities

-When a Delaware parent and a Nigerian subsidiary transact with each other — management fees, IP licensing, intercompany loans, service agreements — both US and Nigerian tax authorities require these transactions to be priced at arm's length.
+When a Delaware parent and a Nigerian subsidiary transact (management fees, IP licensing, intercompany loans, service agreements), both US and Nigerian tax authorities require arm's length pricing.

-The Nigerian Federal Inland Revenue Service (FIRS) follows the OECD Transfer Pricing Guidelines and requires annual transfer pricing documentation for companies with related-party transactions exceeding ₦300 million.
-The IRS has its own transfer pricing rules under IRC § 482.
+FIRS follows the OECD Transfer Pricing Guidelines and requires annual documentation for related-party transactions exceeding โฆ300 million.
+The IRS has its own rules under IRC ยง 482.

-The practical risk: a Delaware parent charging the Nigerian subsidiary a "management fee" or "IP license fee" that is not supported by a transfer pricing study is exposed to adjustment by either tax authority.
+The practical risk: a Delaware parent charging the Nigerian subsidiary a "management fee" or "IP license fee" without a transfer pricing study is exposed to adjustment by either tax authority.
 FIRS can disallow the deduction on the Nigerian side.
 The IRS can reallocate income on the US side.
-Double taxation — where both authorities claim the same income — is a documented risk in flip structures without proper transfer pricing documentation.
+Both authorities claiming the same income is a real scenario in flip structures without proper documentation.

 NOTAP: technology transfer agreements

-The National Office for Technology Acquisition and Promotion (NOTAP) is a Nigerian federal agency that registers and regulates technology transfer agreements between Nigerian entities and foreign parties.
-When a Delaware parent licenses technology, IP, or technical know-how to a Nigerian subsidiary, that agreement is subject to NOTAP registration.
+NOTAP (National Office for Technology Acquisition and Promotion) registers and regulates technology transfer agreements between Nigerian entities and foreign parties.
+When a Delaware parent licenses technology, IP, or technical know-how to a Nigerian subsidiary, that agreement needs NOTAP registration.

 - Technology licensing agreements